 $45 installment fee (for those who choose a 3-payment installment plan)

-- Installment plans are only available when registering within the first 3 months of a semester.
+- Installment plans are only available when registering within the first 3 months of the Spring semester or the first 2 months of the Fall semester.
+If you register after these allotted times, you are not eligible for an installment plan.

 - Installment payments will be charged on the 1st of each month.